 synthesis options that would take CG2 to a whole new level.
 Ah, but a

 Trigger and Multi Madness

 CG2 boasts two new interface options: Triggers and Multi

 Script Macros.
 Triggers allow you to momentarily engage one of 48

-different effects chains from one of six trigger buttons (see Figure 1
+different effects chains from one of six trigger buttons (see Figure 1).
+This is cool

 for live performance or working with sounds in an improvisational way.